Patience (KSI song)

-"Patience" is a song by British YouTuber and recording artist KSI featuring British singer-songwriter Yungblud and American rapper Polo G. It was released for digital download and streaming by RBC Records and BMG on 12 March 2021 as the third single from KSI's second studio album, All Over the Place (2021).
-The three artists wrote the song alongside Digital Farm Animals, Red Triangle, YAMI, S-X, Diego Ave, Yoshi, Peter Jideonwo and Matt Schwartz, with the latter handling the song's production.
+"Patience" is a song by British YouTuber and musician KSI featuring fellow British musician Yungblud and American rapper Polo G. It was released for digital download and streaming by RBC Records and BMG on 12 March 2021 as the third single from the former's second studio album, All Over the Place.
+The artists wrote the song alongside Digital Farm Animals, Red Triangle, YAMI, S-X, Diego Ave, Yoshi, Peter Jideonwo, and producer Matt Schwartz.

 The song received positive reviews from music critics.
 It debuted at number three on the UK Singles Chart and it has been certified silver by the British Phonographic Industry (BPI) for exceeding sales of 200,000 units in the UK.
-The song placed at number 5 on the US Bubbling Under Hot 100 chart and additionally entered the singles charts of Australia, Belgium, Canada, Croatia, Denmark, Hungary, Ireland, Lithuania, the Netherlands, New Zealand, Norway, Slovakia and Sweden.
+The song entered the singles charts of Australia, Belgium, Canada, Croatia, Denmark, Hungary, Ireland, Lithuania, the Netherlands, New Zealand, Norway, Slovakia and Sweden.
 The music video was released on 15 March 2021.
-An acoustic version was released one week after the release of the song.
+An acoustic version was released one week after the release of the song, excluding Polo G.